 - Facilitate a diverse and open environment that promotes reconciliation, goodwill, mutual understanding and an open mind.

-Along the way, Club members or "Rotaractors" enjoy a range of activities, make new friends and of course enjoy the 'craic'.
-The Club has flourished and under the guidance of the hard working founder member, Laura Garland (a TABU team member 2004), and it has been a great pleasure to see Rotary and Rotaract Clubs all coming together in common endeavours.
-Council was pleased to support the Belfast Rotaract Club with guidance and seed funding and has committed to continue to provide it.
+The previous Club flourished and under the guidance of the hard working founder member, Laura Garland (a TABU team member 2004), and it has been a great pleasure to see Rotary and Rotaract coming together in common endeavours.

-The Club had a very close relationship with The Rotary Club of Belfast and participated in its social events as well as being involved with the GetSet collaboration with \youth Action.
+The Club had a very close relationship with The Rotary Club of Belfast and participated in its social events as well as being involved with the GetSet collaboration with Youth Action NI.

 Presenting the award, President Brian Clements stated he was personally delighted to present this award given his long-standing association with the late John Savage and the Club's connection with the Rotaract Club and their great work.